Kourtney Kardashian: 2005–2010: Career beginnings and international recognition

+In April 2009, Kardashian and her sister Khloe announced that they were contracted to star in a spin-off that would follow their move to launch a D-A-S-H store in Miami, Florida.
+The series, Kourtney and Khloé Take Miami, debuted on E! on August 16, 2009.
+Kardashian and her sisters Kim and Khloe made a cameo appearance in the Season 3 premiere of the series 90210.

 Kardashian and her mother opened children's clothing boutiques called Smooch in the Los Angeles area and New York City; the boutiques carry the brand Crib Rock Couture.
-With sisters Kim and Khloe, Kardashian co-owns and operates D-A-S-H, a clothing boutique in Los Angeles, Miami, New York City, and a pop-up store in the Hamptons.
+With sisters Kim and Khloe, Kardashian co-owned D-A-S-H, a clothing boutique in Los Angeles, Miami, New York City, and a pop-up store in the Hamptons.
+It shut in May 2018.

 In the spring of 2010, Kardashian and her sisters released a clothing line for Bebe.
 In August 2010, Kardashian announced that she and her sisters were working on another clothing line called K-Dash, sold on QVC.
-Kardashian and her sisters created a sunless tanner called Kardashian Glamour Tan in 2010.
-Kardashian wrote the book Kardashian Konfidential with her sisters Khloe and Kim; it was released in November 2010.
+Later that year, they also created a sunless tanner called Kardashian Glamour Tan.
+Kardashian co-wrote the book Kardashian Konfidential with her sisters Khloe and Kim; released in November 2010.